codeface-io/LSPService/README.md

 1. Let your editor use LSPService:
 	* [The API](#API) allows talking to language servers and configuring them.
-	* If you want to put your editor into the Mac App Store: Ensure your editor is also usable without LSPService.
+	* If you want to put your editor into the Mac App Store: Ensure it's also usable without LSPService.
 This should help with the review process.
 2. Provide a download of LSPService to your users:
 	* Build it via `swift build --configuration release`.
 	* Get the resulting binary: `.build/<target architecture>/release/LSPService`.
-	* Upload the binary to where your users should download it.
+	* Upload the binary so users can download it.
-3. Let your editor encourage the user to download and run LSPService:
+3. Let your editor encourage users to download and run LSPService:
-	* Give a short explanation for why LSPService is helpful.
+	* Succinctly describe which features LSPService unlocks.
-	* Offer a convenient way to download and save LSPService.
+	* Offer a link to a user friendly download page (or similar).

 ### As the User of an Editor